Duchess Treated (F1) Pumpkin Seed

 Lovely double-ribbed appearance.

-Duchess first caught our attention in our breeding nursery with her striking deep ribs, which create a stunning visual effect in the afternoon glow of fall.
-Further trials would then reveal Duchess to be more than just a pretty pumpkin.
-Each year, Duchess has impressed with big yields, consistent quality, and strong powdery mildew resistance.
-Has the predictability and low cull rates of Renegade in a larger size and with a unique look.
+Shadows accentuate Duchess's deep ribs to create a stunning effect in autumn's afternoon glow.
+But, thankfully, Duchess is more than just a pretty pumpkin!
+While this variety first caught our attention in the breeding nursery, every year in our trials we observe big yields, consistent quality, and strong powdery mildew resistance.
+The same predictability and low cull rates as Renegade PMR, but larger and with a unique look.
 Avg.
 19–21 lb.
 Bred by Dr. Lindsay Wyatt at Johnny's.
 Our thanks to UNH for working with us to develop this variety.
 Intermediate resistance to powdery mildew.
 Treated seed.
 Also available untreated.
 Avg.
 3,500 seeds/lb.
 Packet: 30 seeds.

 - This product does not ship to Canada.

 - This product does not ship to the following countries: Australia, Japan, Republic of Korea, New Zealand, Taiwan.

 CULTURE: Fertile, well-drained soil with a pH of 5.8–6.8 is best.

 Plastic mulch and fabric row covers (AG-19 grade) can aide plant establishment and exclude insect pests during the seedling stage.
 Row covers should be removed when plants begin to flower.
 Poor fruit development may indicate insufficient pollination.
 Time plantings so that varieties will mature for the fall market.
 Overexposure to sun in the field after maturity and foliage dieback reduces fruit and handle color quality.